Research

 Large single-session FX moves retrace in three characteristic shapes.
 Cascades retrace fast and partial (30-50% within 2-3 sessions).
 Interventions retrace slow and shallow (20-40% over weeks).
 Regime shifts barely retrace at all.
 Reading which shape the retrace takes identifies which driver was in charge of the original move — a diagnosis the tape itself provides.

-USD/JPY collapsed 170 pips.
+USD/JPY flushed 190 pips intraday.
 Either the MoF acted, or the market did it for them.

-USD/JPY dropped from 162.55 to 160.84 in a single Asian session, five hours before an NFP print of +57k against 115k consensus.
-DXY broke to 100.75, gold ripped to 4,128, and the 10-year gave back a basis point.
+USD/JPY travelled from a 162.55 open down to a 160.65 Tokyo-session low before closing at 161.46, a single Asian-session flush five hours before an NFP print of +57k against 115k consensus.
+DXY broke to 100.97, gold ripped to 4,127, and the 10-year gave back a basis point.
 The rate leg does not explain the pre-NFP move.
 The two candidate drivers are unsterilised MoF intervention or a positioning cascade.
 Which one was in charge changes the trade for next week.

 A plain-English guide to positioning-liquidation events.